ladomino/game-project/README.md

 - Select a Letter for the first Letter of a guess until you have selected five letters making up a word guess.
 - Select the Guess Button to see which letters are in the correct position.
-- Green means the letter is in the correct position and white means the letter is not in the correct position.
+- A highlighted letter means it is in the correct position.
+White indicates the letter is not in the correct position.
-- When all five letters are green, you've matched the word and you have a win.
+- When all five letters are highlighted, you've matched the word and you have a win.
 - If you run out of guesses and have not matched the word, you lose.
-- If you dislike a word you can select the Reset to have a word displayed.
+- If you dislike a word you can select the Reset to have a new scrambled word displayed.
 This does not effect your wins or losses.
-- After 3 wins you will be leveled up to the next round.
+- After 3 wins you will level up to the next round.
 At round 2 there are only 4 guesses to match a word.
 At round 3 there are only 3 guesses to match a word.
 - When you have reached Level 3 and matched 3 words - the game is over.
 - You may Toggle the Instructions at any point in the game to understand the rules.
 - The solution will be presented whether you win or lose.
+- It is possible to keep losing at any of the rounds and not leveling up.
 - To add a challenge you can select Timer to enable a 1 minute Timer to see if you can finish guessing within that time period.
-If you do not guess the word in that time period, you automatically lose.
-You may not Toggle the timer once it has been set.
+If you do not guess the word in that time period, you automatically lose and you are presented with the word.
+- You may not Toggle the timer once it has been set.
+- Reset will always deactivate the Timer and display a new scrambled word for guessing.

 # Wire Frames